hpesciotti/GeoQuiz/README.md

 ### **2.1.
 Strategy**

-In the app's planning stage, I visited some websites with quizzes that dealt with general geography issues, such as country capitals, landmarks, etc. However, I didn't find any of these quick quiz sites with more academically accurate content.
+In the app's planning stage, I visited some websites with web applications that dealt with general geography issues, such as country capitals, landmarks, etc. However, I didn't find any of these quick quiz sites with more academically accurate content.
 So, I opted for a database of questions from the Brazilian vestibular exam (corresponding to the Irish leaving cert exam).
 I adapted most of the questions and inserted some others that would better portray Ireland's natural and geopolitical landscape.

 During my research, I came across websites that listed questions on a single page, which didn't align with the projects discussed in our weekly scrums.
 In one of these meetings, I shared my choice for PP2 with our cohort facilitator.
 She introduced us to the Geography for Kids project, a collaborative effort led by Deeksa Varma, which served as a valuable reference for our project.

 As a personal note, while analyzing the Geography for Kids project code, I noticed it was complex compared to the other app samples.
 Through a search on GitHub, I confirm that a person with a good background in the field developed it, which contrasts with my background of almost no coding experience before enrolling in Code Institute's course.
 The complexity ultimately led me to intensify my immersion in JavaScript and improve my skills.

 The app is aimed at people of all ages and backgrounds, but it's best suited to people who have already completed elementary school.
-It also aims to create a ludic playful and colourful environment that introduces the user to the main themes of geography, such as Geopolitics, Climatology, Landforms, and Biogeography.
+It also aims to create a ludic playful and colourful environment that introduces the user to the main themes of geography, such as Geopolitics, Climatology, Carthography, Landforms, and Biogeography.

 Responsibility is essential for the app as it allows users to access the quiz from various devices.
 Finally, the high score/leaderboard system gives greater engagement by generating competition between friends and potential users.